 Vrije Universiteit Amsterdam offers a variety of courses and training programmes for PhD students, including a course on scientific integrity that is mandatory for all PhD candidates that started after 1 April 2015.
+An overview of PhD courses organized by the VU can be found here.

 - Scientific integrity course: All PhD candidates that started after 1 April 2015 are required to take a course on scientific integrity.
 You will be invited to join this course after your form I and TSP have been approved by the Dean.
 Please contact Maaike Croes in case of questions regarding the scientific integrity course.